Become Better Storytellers

 I use a series of story generating exercises that range from improvisational techniques to creative visualizations.
 These exercises and techniques will increase the number of viable story ideas in your portfolio; and you can go back to these exercises on a regular basis.
 These creative exercises also connect your teams to the stories and to each other for a deeper engagement and resonance with your audience.

 - Integrates training with story development for deeper team engagement

 - Generates the Creative Blueprint for your company and projects

 - Maximizes multi-platform storytelling through archetypal themes

-I guide creative teams on a storytelling “vision quest” which allows everyone to contribute via the universal themes of the story.
-My unique group creative process derives from years of studying with creativity and storytelling experts like Joseph Campbell, and Jean Houston, along with twenty five years of successful international story development in documentary films, fictions films, and television series.
+I guide your creative teams on a storytelling “vision quest” which connects you to your target audiences via archetypal themes, “the patterns that connect”.
+My unique group creative process derives from studying with storytelling experts Joseph Campbell and Jean Houston, along with twenty five years of successful international story development in documentary films, fictions films, and television series.

-I create a group atmosphere where everyone feels autonomous and interdependent, and everyone is there to support each other to do their best work.
+I foster a group synergy where everyone feels autonomous and interdependent, and everyone is there to support each other to do their best work.
 Friction and chaos are welcomed as necessary steps in the creative process where what might appear to be a breakdown often leads to a breakthrough — what the story is really about, what really matters for your brand and your global reach.

 With an atmosphere of respect, authenticity and trust, my storytelling teams experience a creative synergy that far surpasses what they can do individually, with less stress, more flow and a sense of gratification.